 Having started with CBS in September 2021, Lars Hoffmann, Vice President BU and Head of Business Unit Mediterranean at DFDS, reflects on the first few weeks of the Blue MBA.
-And with over 30 years in the industry, he explains why continued learning is so important, especially in a time of industry transformation.
+And with over 30 years in the industry, he explains why continued learning is so important, especially in a time of industry transformation and innovation.

 An expansive career in shipping and logistics